 The first Africans created these beautiful pictures on the rock faces.

-One of the earliest of many pictures shows a pretty typical day in the life of an ancient African man and represents animals.
+One of the earliest pictures shows a typical day in the life of an ancient African man and represents animals.

 Over the years, rock painting became a more modern-day combination of abstract art forms.